UweGerdes/frontend-development/docker-gulp.md

 During development I've used cache docker to speed up the building of the docker image.

-I'm using some firewall settings - make sure the localhost ports 3142 and 3143 are open for Docker (mine works in the subnet 172.17.0.0/24).
+I'm using some firewall settings on my local system.
+Make sure the localhost port 3142 and 3143 are open for docker server (mine works in the subnet 172.17.0.0/24), in the commands you find $(hostname -i) which should echo your local ip address.

 ### [apt-cacher-ng](https://hub.docker.com/r/sameersbn/apt-cacher-ng/)